romeovs/homerun/README.md

   - create a git repository for your dotfiles
   - make sure you don't add `homerun` stuff to this repository

-`homerun` has only one dependency: `git`, so you'll need to have that installed.

 Note that this is only one way to set up version control for your dotfiles, some might want to split up the repo and keep a repo for each tool.  `homerun` currently does not support profiles, configuration groups or anything of the sort.